-The rental of investment property to Coop Alleanza for use as hypermarkets and supermarkets; rental income in 2020, including for retail premises, amounted to €31.9 million;

-The provision of IT services by Coop Alleanza 3.0.
+- > The rental of investment property to Coop Alleanza for use as hypermarkets and supermarkets; rental income in 2020, including for retail premises, amounted to €31.9 million; - > The provision of IT services by Coop Alleanza 3.0.
 Soc.
-Coop.;

-Security deposits received on leases.
+Coop.; - > Security deposits received on leases.

 Transactions with Robintur S.p.A. and R.P.T.
-Robintur Travel Partner S.r.l. concern the leasing of store space at mal-Is.
+Robintur Travel Partner S.r.l. concern the leasing of store space at malls.
 For the year ended 31 December 2020, €192K in rent was received from Robintur S.p.A. and €13K from R.P.T.
 Robintur Travel Partner S.r.l.

 Transactions with Librerie Coop S.p.A. concern receivables and income for the business lease of properties inside shopping centers and the leasing of the third floor of the building that houses IGD's head office.
 For the year, the Company received €708K under these arrangements.
 Transactions with Alleanza Luce e Gas S.r.l. refer to the rental of part of the second floor of the building where IGD has its head office.
-For the year, the Company received €218K under this arrangement, and also has payables for security deposits received.
+For the year, the Company receivables and income in the properties of the second floor of the building where IGD has its head office.
+For the year, the Company receivables and income for the business lease of properties inside shopping centers and the leasing of the third floor of the building where ved €218K under this arrangement, and also has payables for security deposits received.